Strategic Brand Foundation Case Study | Security Specialists New Zealand

 Customer experience design.

-Touchpoints—from vehicles to stationery—were unified, ensuring every encounter reinforced trust and professionalism.
+Touchpoints, from vehicles to stationery all were unified, ensuring every encounter reinforced trust and professionalism.

 Client validation.